Central Midwest HERC

 The Central Midwest HERC connects talented professionals with the region’s best colleges, universities, hospitals, government/non-profit organizations, and members of private industry, listing hundreds of jobs from our member institutions.

 Our member institutions are committed to recruiting and retaining a more diverse and talented workforce and supporting dual-career couples.
 Our jobs cover a broad spectrum of business functions, academic disciplines, and career stages.
 Our job search resources are free and open to the public.
-If your institution is interested in membership details, please contact us and/or visit our Prospective Members webpage.

 Our website offers: